TheAcharya/MarkerData-Website/docs/User Guide/queue.md

 - When `Delete Folder After Upload` is enabled, those Data Set that have been assigned with [Database Profiles](/user-guide/databases), will be deleted upon successful upload.

 ## Scenario 3 - Drag & Drop Specific Data Sets

+**Marker Data** possesses the capability to discerningly list extracted Data Sets into the Queue window via the intuitive action of Drag & Drop.

 ![Drag & Drop to Queue Window](/assets/md-queue-03.gif)